Track: Prevention Science

 What is your professional background and where do you currently work?

-What is your most valuable skill you learned in the Executive MPH program?
+Since you have enrolled, what is the most valuable skill you have learned in the EMPH program?

 I've learned a number of concepts integral to public health practice—from surveillance and informatics to epidemiology and evaluation.
 The EMPH program has also introduced me to areas of public health that were previously unfamiliar to me, including policy and community needs assessment.
 I have had several "Ah ha!" moments as a student in this program!

 What advice do you wish someone had given you prior to enrollment?

 Getting your MPH is a marathon, not a sprint!
 Embrace the coursework and distance-learning experience.
 Pace yourself.
 Don't be afraid to chart unfamiliar terrain and explore concepts and courses that are outside of the norm of what you do.
 I never thought that I would fall in love with public health policy, boots-on-the-ground community needs assessment, or grant writing...but I did.
 And most importantly, enjoy the EMPH ride!
 It won't last forever!